-The GT2 comes almost totally assembled and took us only 4:47 minutes.
+The GT2 came almost totally assembled and took us only 4:47 minutes.

 The manual is easy to follow, it requires no tools, and you only need to snap on the wheels and canopy to be ready to roll.

-The GT2 also has an adjustable handlebar which can be useful for parents of significantly varying heights.
+The GT2 also has an adjustable handlebar which can be helpful for parents of significantly varying heights.
 However, it is a rotating design that can place taller pushers closer to the rear axle.

 Weight and Folded Size

 Historically, the GT2 has been relatively small and lighter than much of the competition, albeit larger than the non-GT City Mini.
-This stroller weighs about the same as the previous version at 21.6 lbs, but it is significantly larger in folded size at 9,462 cubic inches over the previous size of closer to 8,400 cubic inches.
+This stroller weighs about the same as the previous version at 21.6 lbs.
+Still, it is significantly larger in folded size at 9,462 cubic inches over the previous size of closer to 8,400 cubic inches.

 The GT2 offers a slightly below the average quality stroller compared to the competition.
-It is good for the price and what we've come to expect from Baby Jogger, but the devil is in the details and some are lacking here compared to pricer contenders.
-The frame is sturdy and a new shape that allows for the fabric to look sleekier overall; the fabric is softer than the old GT.
+It is good for the price and what we've come to expect from Baby Jogger, but the devil is in the details, and some are lacking here compared to pricer contenders.
+The frame is sturdy and has a new shape that makes the fabric look sleekier overall; the fabric is softer than the old GT.
 Design choices like the foot prop and toggle seat recline hurt its overall quality and appeal in side-by-side comparisons.